Yamaha CLP 665GP review

 - Integrated accompaniment styles

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how they compare to the Yamaha CLP 665.
+Below, please take a moment to view some of the best selling digital pianos online, and see how they compare to the Yamaha CLP 665.

 The Yamaha CLP 665GP boasts four speakers—two 16-cm speakers and two 5-cm speakers.
 The larger speakers have 25-watt amplifiers, and the smaller speakers have 10-watt amplifiers.
 This speaker system emits a great deal of sound, especially for a smaller home/apartment.